eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 ## Last Words

-Through the process, I had countless breakdowns moments where I felt that I had already tried everything, but my SoP just read shallow, and my writing would never be good enough.
+Through the process, I had countless <s>breakdowns</s> moments where I felt that I had already tried everything, but my SoP just read shallow, and my writing would never be good enough.

 But it’s because SoP is hard to write!!
 It not only demands writing techniques but also deep reflections of our why’s from our experiences.
 Although this learning experience challenged me hard on both fronts, I’m glad that I took the time and saw it as an opportunity to grow: It reminded me that improving my writing is a never-ending process, and the reflections indeed made me question my life but also assured my decision to pursue graduate studies.